lblod/delta-producer-publication-graph-maintainer/README.md

 * `strictTypeExport`: If a resource has multiple types and these extras should not be exported, set this to `true`

 The `export` array may contain multiple entries for an `rdf:type`.
-A resource may have multiple types and therefore map to multiple export configugrations, but the `pathToConceptScheme` must be identical in that case.
+A resource may have multiple types and therefore map to multiple export configurations, but the `pathToConceptScheme` must be identical in that case.
 The service only works under the assumption that a resource has only 1 way to the export concept scheme (but there may be multiple instances of that way).

 #### Environment variables
 The following enviroment variables can be optionally configured: